Homepage > Education and Learning > Schools > Find a School > School Search

 These are reviewed regularly, using evidence based upon tracking of pupil progress, pupil observations, staff views, pupil and parent/carer views.
 As a result of the review process, changes may be made, including the involvement of Outside Agencies.

-For our pupils with an EHCP, the type and how much support a pupil will receive will be stated in their individual plan.
-How this is implemented will be a decision between class teacher, Phase Lead and Inclusion Lead.
+For our pupils with an EHCP or ILP, the type and how much support a pupil will receive will be stated in their individual plan.
+How this is implemented will be a decision between parents/carers, class teacher, Assistant Headteacher's and Inclusion Lead.
+These discussions may also include external professionals such as; Autism Inclusion Team, SaLT, Physiotherapy, advisory teacher.
+Discussions with parents and carers via the ILP process or directly will also be included on the ILP.

 We are very lucky within Gorsemoor Primary School to have a specially designed Regulation Hub.
 This is an area within school that can be accessed by any pupil when it is needed.
 This area provides a calm space, with planned resources, which allow pupils to become regulated when needed, and therefore enable them to access learning afterwards effectively.